kyma-project/cli/README.md

 # Kyma CLI

+> [!WARNING]
+> The kyme-cli in the version `2.x.x` is not anymore supported.
+Not all functionality will be moved to the kyma-cli in the `3.x.x` version.
+Read more [here](https://github.com/kyma-project/cli/issues/2051).

 ## Overview

 Kyma CLI is a command line tool which supports [Kyma](https://github.com/kyma-project/kyma) developers.
 It provides a set of commands and flags you can use to: